MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/eventstream-rest-api.md

 In Fabric, an **item** represents a set of capabilities within a specific experience.
 For example, Eventstream is an item under the Real-time Intelligence experience.
 Each item in Fabric is defined by an **item definition**—an object that outlines the structure, format, and key components that make up the item.

 This article offers a comprehensive guide on using the Microsoft Fabric REST APIs to create and manage Eventstream items within your Fabric workspace.
-You’ll find detailed specifications for each Eventstream API operation, along with instructions for setting up and configuring your API calls.
+You find detailed specifications for each Eventstream API operation, along with instructions for setting up and configuring your API calls.

 For a complete overview of Microsoft Fabric REST APIs, visit: [Using the Microsoft Fabric REST APIs](https://learn.microsoft.com/rest/api/fabric/articles/using-fabric-apis)